LobotomyDC/rsc-rcm-format/README.md

 Output models are named after their entries in a JAG/MEM archive.

 `rcm_viewer` is an OpenGL 1.1 RCM model viewer for Linux and Dreamcast.
 The Dreamcast build requires GLdc.
+This viewer also provides a readout of important stats for every model.
+Polygon/Vertex counts, submesh counts, UV coordinates,and model format Magic.